 Using steroids correctly and avoiding side effects

 The term "steroids" is often used to describe medications belonging to a group of drugs known as glucocorticoids.
 These include betamethasone, mometasone, and prednisolone.
-Glucocorticoids are that occur naturally in the body, but they can also be made artificially and then used as medication.
+Glucocorticoids are hormones that occur naturally in the body, but they can also be made artificially and then used as medication.

 Medications containing steroids (glucocorticoids) have been available for over 50 years.
 At first, little was known about their side effects and how to use them correctly.
 So they were often used wrongly in the years after they were developed – either at too high a dose or for too long.
 As a result, many people had side effects, some of which were severe.